• Skip to primary navigation

 See program

-FAQs on 13 the university of Michigan summer programs in 2022
+FAQs on University of Michigan summer programs

 You will need exceptionally good grades to get into the University of Michigan.
-The average high school GPA of the admitted freshman class at the University of Michigan was 3.82 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
+The average high school GPA of the admitted freshman class at the University of Michigan was 3.82 on the 4.0 scale, indicating that primarily A- students are accepted and ultimately attend.

 Conclusion